 Karen Wormald is an award-winning business writer and author of How to Work Like a CAT, her second book.
-She has been a contributing editor to PC Solutions and her work has appeared in many other publications, including Cruise Travel, Credit Union Business, Office Solutions, Cats magazine, and at AbsoluteWrite.com.
+She was a contributing editor to PC Solutions and her work has appeared in many other publications, including Cruise Travel, Credit Union Business, Office Solutions, Cats magazine, and at AbsoluteWrite.com.

 In 2002, she left corporate America’s rat race to embark on a life of full-time freelancing as owner of Kew Publications, trading cubicles and annoying co-workers for bunny slippers and cats.
 She writes copy, edits, and proofreads for businesses across a spectrum of industries, and it still leaves her time to catnap and pursue other interests.

-A former ballroom dancer and Yankee transplant to the South, Karen is a news junkie with a liberal bent who enjoys visiting faraway places by ship, collecting classic movies, learning French (30+ years and still not fluent), watching travel and cooking shows, reading and writing satire and, of course, communing with felines.
+A former ballroom dancer and Yankee transplant to the South, Karen is a news junkie with a liberal bent who enjoys visiting faraway places by ship, collecting classic movies, learning French (30+ years and still not fluent) and Norwegian, watching travel and cooking shows, reading and writing satire and, of course, communing with felines.

 If you ever need writing services large or small, check out her personal site and contact her.

 The original team: Yul and Fred debating blog topics while Adele barely conceals her boredom.